 27. IMS AS returns a message to DC Application Server, through DCSF (and NEF), to notify if the application DC establishment is successful or failed.
 If the establishment is failed, step 24 shall be skipped.

-28. The application data channel between the UE#1 and DC Application Server is established via MF/MRF.
-MF/MRF forwards data channel traffic between the UE#1 and DC Application Server based on MDC2 media point information received in step 8.
+28. The application data channel between the UE#1 and DC Application Server is established via MF.
+MFF forwards data channel traffic between the UE#1 and DC Application Server based on MDC2 media point information received in step 8.

+6.7.3 Service definition

+6.7.3.1 Enhancements to DCSF services

+One Ndcsf service can provide event capability exposure (e.g., Ndcsf_EventExposure).